dockstore/dockstore-ui/app/docs/getting-started.md

 ## Tool Development Environment

 When going through the onboarding wizard, our various dependencies were introduced.
-Verify that they are properly installed by opening a terminal and executing the following.
+If you have not completed the onboarding wizard, please browse to [onboarding](https://dockstore.org/onboarding) and then return here.
+Verify that the dependencies are properly installed by opening a terminal and executing the following.
 You should see very similar output.
 If there are errors make sure you follow the setup instructions carefully:

     $> java -version
     java version "1.8.0_101"